UBIFS FAQ and HOWTO

 Please, see this section for information about how to create UBI devices and this section for information about how to create UBI volumes.

-How to create an UBIFS image?
+How do I create an UBIFS image?

 Creating UBIFS images might be a little trickier than creating JFFS2 images.
 First of all, you have to understand that UBIFS works on top of UBI which works on top or MTD which basically represents your raw flash.
 This means, that if you need to create an image which should be flashed to the raw flash, you should first create an UBIFS image, then UBI image.
 In other words, the process has 2 steps.